Japan Automotive Hall of Fame: 2002

-Born in 1886, Toyokawa entered the Tokyo Institute of Technology in 1907 but soon left, displeased with the style of education.
+Born in 1886, Toyokawa entered the Tokyo Institute of Technology in 1907 but left quickly.
 He traveled to the US in 1913, and upon returning to Japan in 1915, began researching and building internal combustion engines.
 He built two prototype vehicles in 1921, providing the foundation for the Otomo car of 1922.
 Although the Otomo was Japan's first exported car, the marque disappeared after around 300 machines were built, as it was unable to compete with locally-built Ford and GM products.
+He died in 1965.